koding/koding/client/test/Readme.md

 **bin:** It includes all tests file in javascript format.
 When we add coffee file, it is automatically converted to javascript format.
 We do not add or change anything under this folder.

 **users.json:** It includes default created user information in json format.
-We use these informations  during test.
+These informations are used during test.
 When you want to create new users, you just delete all contents of the file then run test.
 When test is started to run, it will be recreated automatically.

 # nightwatch.js
 You can find all commands and selenium  protocol with examples  in [Nightwatch.js](http://nightwatchjs.org) website